vikas-gits-good/P-1_Real_IPO-Listing-Price-Prediction/README.md

 <img src="./docs//Images//gui-gif.gif" alt="GUI gif" style="width:auto; height:auto;" align="center">

 ## Secrets
-Mutiple APIs were used for this project.
+Multiple APIs were used for this project.
 These secrets were setup in GitHub Actions for use in CI/CD pipeline to pass as environment variables when the container is run.
 The following is a list of secrets used.

 |Name|Description|
 | --- | --- |